 Data were analysed using Genstat version 3.
-Firstly, we made a descriptive summary of the abundance of all snails in total, and then secondly we singled out Biomphalariaspecies and explored how its distribution is affected by the environmental factors considered in this study.
+Firstly, we made a descriptive summary of the abundance of all snails in total, and then secondly we singled out Biomphalaria species and explored how its distribution is affected by the environmental factors considered in this study.
+Normality of the data was tested using the One-Sample Kolmogorov-Simonov test before subjecting it to parametric statistical tests.
 Pearson-r Correlation Coefficient tests were done to establish associations between the different variables.
-Environmental variables that had strong association that the abundance of Biomphalariaspecies are then used in Simple Regression models.
+Environmental variables that had strong correlation coefficients (>0.7) with the abundance of Biomphalaria species were then used in Simple Regression models.